sme777/nanoframe/README.md

 # Working Locally

 Working locally can speed up the process of certain queries.
 To get started clone this repo to your workspace.
 You will need to have ruby insatlled for running the next commands. [chruby](https://github.com/postmodern/chruby), [rvm](https://rvm.io/), and [rbenv](https://github.com/rbenv/rbenv) are all great ruby package managers.
+You will need to have `ruby 3.3.3` to run the app locally.

+You need to have cbc installed for ruby-cbc to work.
+On a mac, you can execute brew install cbc .
+On Debian and Ubuntu, use apt-get install coinor-libcbc-dev .
+On Archlinux, use pacman -S coin-or-cbc .

-You will need to have `ruby 3.0.3` to run the app locally.
-Once you have installed ruby successfully, run `bundle install` in NanoFrame's root directory to install all project dependencies (this might take some time).
+Once you have installed ruby and cbc successfully, run `bundle install` in NanoFrame's root directory to install all project dependencies (this might take some time).
 Then, run `rails s` to boot up the server.
 Now, navigate to `http://localhost:3000` in your broswer and you should see NanoFrame get activated.
 Note, that none of you work on production mode (i.e. [nanoframe.org](http://nanoframe.org)) will be avaiable, however you can download the files from the website and upload locally through your homepage.

 # Contributions